antronerds/r2-training-courses/docs/Methylation_analysis.md

 **6)** Below the heatmap, the average ratio for each probe is depicted against their position on the chromosome.
 Clicking on the blue "View chr[...]
 Genomebrowser" link will open an interactive view of the same location on the genome as shown in Figure 2-13.
 The R2 Genome Browser relates the probes on the Y-axis of the Heatmap showing as two isoforms.
 The RefSeq track shows CLDN10 annotated as two separate isoforms, green colored: one spanning almost the entire locus from the left, and a second, shorter one positioned toward the right side.
 The CLDN10-AS1 antisense transcript and the neighboring DZIP1 gene on the right are shown in red, indicating that both are encoded in the reverse direction.
 The name of a certain probe and further details could be seen by placing a cursor on that probe.
 The probes between the Heatmap and R2 Genome Browser can be matched.
 Depending on the array platform, not every isoform of a gene is necessarily covered by probes.

-The colored horizontal "Transcript view"  just below the Genome Browser title shows the full chromosome (chr13), with a small vertical line (marked with the red circleFigure 2-13) indicating where the current zoomed-in region falls within.
+The colored horizontal "Transcript view"  just below the Genome Browser title shows the full chromosome (chr13), with a small vertical line (marked with the red circle Figure 2-13) indicating where the current zoomed-in region falls within.

 In the scatter plot underneath the ideogram, the Y-axis shows the average methylation β-value per probe (averaged across all samples in the dataset), and the X-axis shows the genomic position in base pairs.
 Each dot represents one CpG probe.
 The range of the minimal and maximum of methylation β-value per probe is shown with the vertical gray line in the diagram.